qdrant/docs/qdrant/v0.10.x/search.md

 The batch search API enables to perform multiple search requests via a single request.

-Its semantic is straight-forward, `n` batched search requests are equivalent to `n` singular search requests.
+Its semantic is straightforward, `n` batched search requests are equivalent to `n` singular search requests.

 This approach has several advantages.
-First fewer network connections are required which can be very beneficial.
+Logically, fewer network connections are required which can be very beneficial on its own.

 More importantly, batched requests will be efficiently processed via the query planner which can detect and optimize requests if they have the same `query_filter`.